 Coronavirus 2nd Wave?
-Nope, The U.S. Is Still Stuck In The lst One
+Nope, The U.S. Is Still Stuck In The 1st One

 Murray's team analyzed the pattern of the spread of the coronavirus in the U.S. to date.
 They found that the drop in the reproduction number since early spring can't be entirely explained by obvious contributing factors — such as people's reduced mobility or mask wearing or better testing.
 And when the team looked for additional variables that could explain the change, it found a strong correlation with warming weather.

 This finding doesn't shed light on why transmission may be reduced in the warmer months.
-(For example, could it be that coronavirus droplets don't hang in colder air for as long?
+(For example, could it be that coronavirus droplets don't hang in warmer air for as long?
 Is it simply that people spend less time mingling with each other indoors?)
 But Murray says that "as time goes by, the evidence is accumulating that it is a very strong predictor of transmission."

 The effect is not strong enough to make the virus completely disappear over the summer.
 But it does mean, Murray says, that come autumn transmission will likely pick up.

-"If it follows the historic pattern of pneumonia, then [right now] we may be in a period in most states in the U.S. of relatively low numbers, low transmission, but worrisome trends in the wrong direction in September and October."
-Murray says.
-"Seasonality will be a very big driver of the second wave."
+"We start to see a powerful increase that will be driven by seasonality starting in early September and these numbers will intensify through till February," Murray says.
+"So seasonality will be a very big driver of the second wave."

-He adds though, that this does not consider actions that can mitigate the impact.
-"Clearly what individuals choose to do can moderate the forecast," he says, noting that widespread mask use and lack of social contact with people outside one's household could help.
+He adds though, that this does not take into account actions that could mitigate the impact.
+"Clearly what individuals choose to do can moderate the forecast," he says, noting that widespread mask use and avoidance of social contact with people outside one's household could help.

 Parsing the effects of protests

-Even as many public health experts cheered the anti-racism protests — and the possibility that many lives could ultimately be saved if demonstrations result in policy changes that reduce racial inequities — some wondered at the extent to which this would come at a cost of increased COVID-19 deaths.
+Even as many public health experts cheered the anti-racism protests — and the possibility that lives could ultimately be saved if demonstrations result in policy changes that reduce racial inequities — some wondered at the extent to which these would come at a cost of increased deaths from COVID-19.

-But calculating just how many additional infections the demonstrations might lead to is difficult.
+But calculating just how many additional deaths the demonstrations might lead to is difficult.
 There is no accurate count available of the number of participants, let alone their ages — which appear to skew young, suggesting the vast majority of those infected would not experience bad outcomes.

 Also with little prior research on this particular form of intermingling, it's hard to say how much infection results from it.
 Though many people have been standing and marching in close quarters, being outdoors mitigates the effect of crowding, as does mask use.

-"Some transmissions will almost certainly happen at the protests, and the question is whether those lead to a lot of cases down the line or a relatively small number of cases down the line," says Marc Lipsitch, an epidemiologist at Harvard.
+But the biggest determinant of how many deaths ultimately result is what happens in the aftermath of the demonstrations, says Marc Lipsitch, an epidemiologist at Harvard.

-What really matters, he explains, is what happens after the demonstrations.
-Do those who are infected at marches go into an environment where there's a high level of ongoing transmission or a low level?
+"Some transmissions will almost certainly happen at the protests and the question is whether those lead to a lot of cases down the line or a relatively small number of cases down the line," he explains.
+Do those who are infected at marches go back into an environment where there's a high level of ongoing transmission or a low level?

-"How much transmission happens later on," Lipsitch says, "is far more dependent on our actions as a society and whether we can suppress transmission around the country than on how many people go to the protests."
+"How much transmission happens later on," Lipsitch adds, "is far more dependent on our actions as a society and whether we can suppress transmission around the country than on how many people go to the protests."

 In other words, perhaps the better question is not, will the demonstrators cause a spike in COVID-19 infections?
-But rather will all of us — the public and our leaders — behave in a way that keeps reproduction numbers low and ensures that these marches and any improvements to racial equality they achieve don't come at a cost of many more COVID-19 deaths.
+But rather will all of us — the public and our leaders — behave in a way that keeps the reproduction number low and ensures that these marches and any improvements to racial equality they achieve don't come at a price of many more COVID-19 deaths.